Data from the Australian Health Policy Collaboration at Victoria University shows children's bike sales have dropped by 22 per in the past decade.

 According to estimates, 71 per cent of children and 92 per cent of those aged between 12 and 17 do not meet the recommended guidelines of three hours per day for physical activity in Australia.

 "We are failing to encourage our kids to be active enough," Prof Rissel said.

-The data on bike sales has been released released ahead of a roundtable event of more than 30 health experts on Tuesday.
+The data on bike sales have been released ahead of a roundtable event of more than 30 health experts on Tuesday.

 They are meeting to discuss the need for a national approach to active travel to and from school for all children

 Active travel is one of 10 priority policy actions identified in a suite of policies launched in Canberra last year.

 VicHealth Principal Adviser Dr Lyn Roberts says Australian children are some of the most "chauffeured" in the world and this must change.

 "Two-thirds of five-year-olds and more than half of nine-year-olds are being driven to school every day," she said.